 Removal: If an existing slab exists, we will break it up, cut out rebar and/or wire mesh, and haul the old product away for disposal.
 If we are installing a new foundation, we will move in after the surface has been properly cleared and compacted.
 At this stage, it is important that all organic materials are removed (sticks, paper, etc.).
 Rocks and nails are fine.

 Form Setters: At this stage, a crew will move into setup forms that will hold the concrete in place while it dries (or cures).
 A 6″ x 6″ 9/9 welded wire mesh will be put in place during the concrete pour for reinforcement.
-If rebar is used, it should overlap the next piece by 2′.
+If rebar is used, it should overlap the next piece by 2′ to 2.5′.

 Pouring: The key to strong concrete is ensuring that the concrete cures evenly throughout the entire thickness.
 Problems can arise when conditions are not favorable for the process.
 The following elements can have an impact if not properly adjusted for: cold, heat, rain, shade, and wind.
-The technician will mitigate these risks differently, depending on the risk element.
+The technician will attempt to mitigate these risks, depending on the risk element.
 For example, the freshly poured concrete will be covered with heat blankets (thermal protection) if the temperature is expected to drop below 40 degrees within the next 48 hours.
 In addition, the concrete mix will include the right amount of calcium.
 Accelerators will be added if the cure time needs to be speeded up.
 In contrast, retarders will be added to slow the curing process.
 Ensuring concrete cures are uniform is more of an art than a science and comes with experience.
 That being said, there are risks outside of our control that could negatively impact the final result.

 Concrete with a 2,500 PSI (pounds per square inch) will generally meet most building codes.
 That said, we always quote, order, and install concrete with a 4,000-psi attribute.
 The psi will be specifically identified in the quote.
 This means that the concrete should be able to withstand up to 4,000 pounds in a one square inch area without compromising.
 A large SUV or truck can weigh up to 5,500 pounds, and the weight is spread over way more than a square inch.
 A more expensive option is to order concrete with fiberglass mesh embedded in the concrete.
 Many builders will recommend just using fiber mesh without wire mesh.
 We feel that wire mesh should always be installed regardless.